Man charged with burglary in 3 A-K Valley towns was looking for open doors, police say

 The man identified himself as Shank.
 Police learned he had numerous warrants, including one in Allegheny County and one in Westmoreland County.

-According to court records, New Kensington police charged Shank with burglary for an incident on Monday.
+According to court records, New Kensington police charged Shank with burglary in an incident Monday.
 He is scheduled to be arraigned on that charge Tuesday before District Judge Frank J. Pallone Jr.

 Lower Burrell police charged Shank with burglary, theft and receiving stolen property in connection with incidents that took place July 10 and July 15.
-Lower Burrell police also charged him with theft and receiving stolen property for an offense in May.
+Lower Burrell police also charged him with theft and receiving stolen property in a May case.

 Brian C. Rittmeyer is a Tribune-Review staff writer.
 You can contact Brian at 724-226-4701, brittmeyer@triblive.com or via Twitter .